AjayKMehta/setup-machine/wsl.md

 See [Supported distributions](https://learn.microsoft.com/en-us/dotnet/core/install/linux-ubuntu#supported-distributions) for details on how to install .NET for specific Ubuntu versions.

-> :bulb: Manually installing .NET 8 doesn't work so will have to wait for package to be available.

 ### Install .NET 8

 See [here](https://ubuntuhandbook.org/index.php/2023/11/install-dotnet-8-ubuntu-22-04/) for details.[^1]